What is Sex Addiction?

 Treatment for Sex Addiction

 Sexual Addiction is typically treated by psychotherapy.
-Participating in 12 step groups such as Sex Addicts Anonymous

-, can implement support from peers that are on the same journey of recovery.
+Participating in 12 step groups such as Sex Addicts Anonymous can implement support from peers that are on the same journey of recovery.
 Sometimes medication for accompanying anxiety or depression can aid in relieving the overwhelming psychological issues that may co-occur.

-Like drug and alcohol addiction, denial is component that must first be overcome so recovery can begin.
-Treatment centers are a growing resource for addicts of all nature, finding a sex addiction treatment center is possible.
+Like drug and alcohol addiction, denial is a component that must first be overcome so recovery can begin.
+Treatment centers are a growing resource for addicts of all nature; finding a sex addiction treatment center is possible.